DewofyourYouth/dailyderja/content/series/نسمة صورة/_index.md

 english: "Picture Breeze"
 ---

-Picture Breeze is a photo caption in Shami with light visual storytelling and vocab.
+Picture Breeze is a single-photo caption in Shami with light visual storytelling and vocab.